digdeeproots/docs.digdeeproots.com/README.md

 ### Materials for Non-Coders Teaching Coders How to Refactor

-We've given the [Code by Refactoring Insight Loop Workshop](https://insightloop.digdeeproots.com/) a site of its own!
+Everything you need to introduce disciplined refactoring to your developers is now available on our [Code by Refactoring Insight Loop Workshop](https://insightloop.digdeeproots.com/) site!

 ### Why Remove All Bugs?